gnarfle/nodeaccess/README.txt

 As with other access control modules, this doesn't play nicely with multiple access control modules.
 Apparently this will be fixed with drupal 5.0, but in the meantime you're stuck.

+If you deactivate/uninstall, the old entries in the node_access table stick around.
+I'm not sure if this will cause problems...
+If you want to get rid of it for good, make sure you run the following query:

+delete from node_access where realm = 'nodeaccess_rid' OR realm = 'nodeaccess_uid';